tdulcet/Send-Msg-CLI/README.md

                         Uses value of LANG environment variable.
     -U              Sanitize the Date
                         Uses Coordinated Universal Time (UTC) and rounds date down to whole minute.
 Set the TZ environment variable to change time zone.
-    -d              Dry run, do not send the e-mail
+    -T <seconds>    Time to delay sending of the e-mail -d              Dry run, do not send the e-mail
     -V              Verbose, show the client-server communication
                         Requires SMTP server.